 6. Stay Sharp

 Get enough rest; don’t drive when you have fatigue or are too ill to focus.
 Often, medications (including over-the-counter medicine) can make you drowsy or dizzy, so be careful to read the warning labels before use.
-If you are feeling fatigued, contact your dispatcher to communicate the issue and discuss next steps.
+Usage of such medications could lead you to incur a DUI charge for which you might need to consult a reputed firm like Salwin Law, who could help you with your problem.
+It is, however, always best to contact your dispatcher to communicate the issue and discuss the next steps when you are fatigued.

 7. Get the Right Trip Planning Info